chrjoh/certificateBar/README.md

 ## Config
 The structure of the config file is given bellow, certificates label conatins a list of certificate.
 (See config directory for a basic example setup.)
-Theexample below is a self signed certificate valis for domaoins `www.foo.se, www.dront.se, www.fro.se` using a 2048 RSA key
+The example below is a self signed certificate valid for domains `www.foo.se, www.dront.se, www.fro.se` and using a 2048 RSA key.
 ```
 certificates:
   - certificate: